 Before you buy, take inventory of the devices you use daily.
 This will help you prioritize the ports you can’t live without.

 - HDMI/DisplayPort: To connect an external monitor, you’ll need a video output.
-HDMI is the most common, but make sure the hub supports the resolution and refresh rate you need.
+HDMI is the most common, but ensure the hub supports the resolution and refresh rate you need.
 For a smooth experience on a 4K monitor, aim for a hub that offers 4K at 60Hz (4K@60Hz).
 A lower 30Hz refresh rate can result in choppy cursor movement and video playback.

-- Ethernet Port: While Wi-Fi is convenient, a wired internet connection offers superior speed and stability, which is crucial for online gaming, large file transfers, and uninterrupted video conferencing.
+- Ethernet Port: While Wi-Fi is convenient, a wired internet connection offers superior speed and stability, crucial for online gaming, large file transfers, and uninterrupted video conferencing.
 If you need a reliable connection, an Ethernet port is non-negotiable.

 - SD/microSD Card Readers: For photographers, videographers, and drone enthusiasts, built-in card readers are a massive time-saver.
 They eliminate the need for a separate dongle to transfer files from your camera or device.